 Recovery from Eyelid Surgery

-Eyelid surgery may be performed under local anesthesia in the office or surgery center or under general anesthesia in the hospital.
-While every patient heals at his or her own rate, you can expect to be bruised and swollen for the first couple of weeks.
+Eyelid surgery may be performed under local anesthesia in the office or surgery center or under general anesthesia in the hospital or at an accredited surgical facility.
+While every patient heals at his or her own rate, you can expect to be bruised and swollen for the first 7-10 days.
 Your eyes will feel irritated at first and will need to be treated regularly with eye drops and a lubricating ointment.
 Dr. Doherty often recommends alternating hot compresses and ice to help with the swelling.

 If your eyes are making you feel more like a Shar Pei than a supermodel, perhaps it’s time to schedule a consultation to discuss eyelid surgery.
 In under an hour, you can take a decade off your face.
 Now that’s what we call rejuvenating.